Secondary Suite Incentive

 Secondary Suite Incentive Program

-Qualifying homeowners can apply for the program if they have an active building permit for a secondary suite.
-All work done after you apply to the program is considered, work done before you apply to the program does not qualify for incentive funding.
+Qualifying homeowners can apply for the incentive program if they have an active building permit for a secondary suite.
+All work done after you apply to the incentive program is considered, work done before you apply to the incentive program does not qualify for funding.
 You can get a building permit at apply.calgary.ca.

 Example of work that qualifies for the incentive program.